 🇱🇧 More Middle-Eastern Recipes

-Try out our Crispy falafels, Traditional Hummus Recipe, Eggplant Babaganoush, Muhammara Dip, spiced onions, or other yummy versions of hummus such as our roasted pumpkin, roasted pepper, or beetroot version.
+Try out our Traditional Hummus Recipe, Eggplant Babaganoush, Muhammara Dip, spiced onions, or other yummy versions of hummus such as our roasted pumpkin hummus, roasted pepper hummus, or beetroot hummus.

 Don't forget to check out our simple Lebanese seven spices to make stuffed zucchini or any stew taste like an authentic Lebanese dish!